Mosaic Ranks #97 on the 2024 Deloitte Technology Fast 500™!

 Below, we’ve shared a brief guide to help you understand how to record accrued revenue in your accounting books in line with GAAP’s matching principle.

-Accrued Revenue Journal Entry: An Overview
+Guidelines for Accrued Revenue Journal Entries

-That said, recording accrued revenue is pretty straightforward if you’re familiar with double-entry bookkeeping and basic accounting concepts such as trial balance, balance sheets, or income statements.
+That said, recording accrued revenue is pretty straightforward if you’re familiar with double-entry bookkeeping and basic accounting concepts such as trial balance, balance sheets, or accrued income statements.

 At a high level, there are two main steps involved in recording accrual revenue: